 Often people who seem to wrong us, push our buttons, challenge us, they are messengers unknowingly helping us recognize where we need to transform.

 The saying: “It takes one to know one” is very much true.

 “What bothers you about others is true about yourself.
 You can’t recognize in someone what you are not.”

-Sometimes we become so busy with life and complications that may have resulted from choices that didn’t go as planned, and it’s easy in these moments to believe that we don’t have choices.
+Sometimes we become so busy with life and complications that may have resulted from choices that didn’t go as planned, that it’s easy in these moments to believe we don’t have choices.

 This belief is also a choice we are making.
 Everything we do is a choice.
-No one is a victim, but there are some simple questions to ask yourself to identify if you are choosing love or fear.
+No one is a victim, but there are some simple questions to ask yourself to identify if you are choosing love or fear to direct your life.

 These are the questions you can ask yourself:

 - Do I choose to find ways to love, or find faults in others?